IDoCodingStuffs/python-doodles/freeform-log.md

 ### 7 PM
 After fixing that, finally getting the slope going downwards.
 Sweet.
 I will even have my backbone trained this way, so 2 birds.
 Next thing will be figuring how to clean and then impute the rows with missing joint coords.

+Ooh just realized, I should do the train-test split by study ids.
+So that I am not ending up with blank levels within same series.